falgon/htcc/README.md

 ### Your compiler is inefficient :)

-I know.
+I know :confused:

-This is a compiler made for research, not for practical purposes.
-And the author also developed the compiler for the first time.
+This is a compiler made for research, not for practical purposes and the author also developed the compiler for the first time.
 If you can suggest improvements, please submit issues or send PRs.
 Thanks in advance for all the improvements.